 Kristin M. Burke has worked in the costume department for Horror films, such as; 'The Conjuring', 'Insidious' and 'Insidious chapter 2'.

-- Music Composer -
+- Music Composer -Christopher Young

 Christopher Young IMDB Profile